Edna May Gold Mine

 These lodes have typical dimensions of 2-5m thickness, strike lengths of 80-110m and currently drilled dip extents of 200m.
 Associated visible gold is commonly seen in drill core.

 The major Stage 2 open pit cutback was completed in late 2018 to a vertical depth of 250m.
-Significant ore stockpiles were generated during the past 18 months.
+Significant ore stockpiles were generated in the last 18 months of mining.

-In October 2018 the Edna May underground project was approved by the Ramelius Board and operations will commence in the 2019 year.
-The underground targets the two major lodes defined by UG infill drilling in early 2018.
-The existing decline extends to 280m below surface and will allow for a rapid commencement of underground production.
+In October 2018 the Edna May underground project was approved by the Ramelius Board and operations commenced in the 2019 year.
+The underground targets the two major lodes defined by underground infill drilling in early 2018.

 The Edna May mill is a 2.9 million tonne per annum (Mtpa) conventional CIL gold plant comprising of 2 stage crushing, SAG and Ball mill, gravity circuit and leach.
 50% of Edna May gold is recovered via the gravity circuit.
 Total recovery is around 93%.

-Mill feed will be sourced from the new underground, complemented by stockpiled ore and new local and regional open pit ore sources under development.
+Mill feed is now being sourced from the new underground, the nearby Greenfinch open pit, complemented by stockpiled ore and the Marda open pit project.